syncfusion-content/js-api-docs/api/js/ejMediaPlayer.md

 {:#members:locale}

-You can set the language for Media Player control with locale property.
+Sets the language for the media player control using locale property.